The department looks for motivated students who wish to prepare for research careers in statistics or probability, either applied or theoretical.

 More information is available here.

-Ph.D. students who do not already have a Masters degree in Statistics will normally have fulfilled the requirements for the degree at Stanford after four or five quarters in the Ph.D. program.
+Ph.D. students who do not already have a Master's degree in Statistics will normally have fulfilled the requirements for the degree at Stanford after four or five quarters in the Ph.D. program.
 Students may apply for this degree while continuing toward the Ph.D.
-It is also possible to obtain a Masters degree in a related department while pursuing the Ph.D. in Statistics, although this will usually mean doing substantial course work in the related department.
+It is also possible to obtain a Master's degree in a related department while pursuing the Ph.D. in Statistics, although this will usually mean completing substantial course work in the related department.